 LATEST NEWS: Mr. Gus Gazzard publishes ground-breaking research

-On March 9th, the prestigious medical journal The Lancet published results from a pioneering research study, funded by the National Institute of Health Research (NIHR) and led by Gus Gazzard, consultant ophthalmologist and Glaucoma Service Director at Moorfields Eye Hospital.
+The prestigious medical journal The Lancet published results from a pioneering research study, funded by the National Institute of Health Research (NIHR) and led by Gus Gazzard, consultant ophthalmologist and Glaucoma Service Director at Moorfields Eye Hospital.

 The results of the three-year trial showed that using laser-based treatment on newly diagnosed cases of glaucoma was more successful and more cost-effective than the current method of using intraocular pressure lowering eye drops.
 There was also less need for treatment to be escalated and there was a reduced need for both glaucoma surgery and cataract extractions compared with patients who received the eye drops.